weihsiu/secs/README.md

 ```

 ## Query
 Both `Command` and `Query` are passed to system functions when the program runs.
 You can write whatever query your system function requires and SECS will try to satisfy it for you.
 If the query is invalid (component doesn't exist, for instance), then the compilation will fail and you need to deal with it.
 Once the program compiles, it also signifies that the query is valid.
-This is what we all strive for to be able to detect our program error at the earliest time possible and compilation time is not bad at all.
+This is what we all strive for: to be able to detect our program error at the earliest time possible and compilation time is not bad at all.
 The meta-programming features in Scala 3 let us do it quite easily.

 Here is the definition for Query, quite simple: